ticketplushq/arc-plugin-multi-region/README.md

 In order to deploy this app to multiple regions (us-west-1, us-west-2, and us-east-2, according to the example) we need to follow this instructions.

+1. Always use the `--dry-run` flag, to test this before deploy everything to the real world.
+  * You will be see some warnings, due to the nature of a dry run execution.
-1. Deploy your Architect app normally
+2. Deploy your Architect app normally
   * After a successful deployment, will start replicating the tables in the configured regions (`us-west-2` and `us-east-2`).
   * Take a look at the console, and you will see a summary of the operation performed.
   ```